bct-sales/go-backend/documentation/running-locally.md

 In the browser, you should be able to see the user appear in the user list.
 You should also be able to log in as a seller using `100` and `abc`.

-If you don't want to come up with a password, you can also write
+If you don't want to need to come up with a password, you can also write

 ```bash
 $ ./bctbackend.exe user add --id 101 --generate-password --role seller